 We have so much incredible winter citrus in Southern California that we decided to put a ton of it in this sangria!
 Made with local white wine, blood orange juice, ginger liqueur, and a ton of local citrus — kumquats! blood oranges!
 Cara Cara oranges! — this is like taking a sip of winter in SoCal.

 The minute March arrives, we’re all-systems-go on Spring hence this fruit salad.
 Made with one of our favorite unexpected combos — fennel and strawberries — it’s a totally sophisticated take on fruit salad.

 Have you ever roasted grapes?
-Because it's one of our all-time favorite ways to serve the fruit.
-You could roast them and serve them as part of a cheese board but at least once try them this way — with a vegan ricotta and on a crunchy toast — because it's totally addictive.
+Because it’s one of our all-time favorite ways to serve the fruit.
+You could roast them and serve them as part of a cheeseboard but at least once try them this way — with vegan ricotta and on a crunchy toast — because it’s totally crave-worthy.

 How do you up the ante on quiche and hash browns?
 Combine them!
 Two of our favorite brunch dishes come together in this recipe and the sum is so much better than the parts!

 Here at Salt & Wind we do not like overly sweet muffins, because, well, then they might as well be cupcakes.
 We like slightly sweet, slightly salty muffins that are a perfect pair to a cup of coffee.

 And, if we do say so, these muffins are just that.
 Inspired by carrot cake but nowhere near as sweet, these healthy-ish muffins are loaded with coconut, pistachios, carrots, and a bunch of spices.
 Oh, and they’re totally gluten-free!